 You’ll find such conference topics as:

-Bottom line: You don't have time to weed through the never-ending onslaught of information about orthopedic coding and coverage, so let us do it for you.
+Bottom line: You don't have time to weed through the never-ending onslaught of information about Ophthalmology coding and coverage, so let us do it for you.

 I recently received 4 DVDs from Audioeducator; not only were they user friendly and portable; they contained invaluable information that I was able to implement into my daily...